Skip to main content

 This is a generic script that can run in most CI environments.
 Before using it, you need to set a few environment variables:

-• CHANGE_URL - a link back to the change (further instructions)
+• CHANGE_URL - a URL that links back to the change (further instructions)

 Posting build statuses